Buddhahood: Fierce Buddhas

-Buddhist mythology overlapped with Hindu mythology.
-Akshobhya, for example, acquires a fierce Tantric form that is reminiscent of the fierce form of the Hindu god Shiva; in this form he became known by the Buddhist names Heruka, Hevajra, or Samvara.
-He is known in Japan in this guise as Fudō (“Imperturbable”).
-The Indian god Bhairava, a fierce bull-headed divinity, was adopted by Tantric Buddhists as Vajrabhairava.
-Also called Yamantaka (“Slayer of Death”) and identified as the fierce expression of the gentle Manjushri, he was accorded quasi-buddha rank.
+During the tantric period, Buddhist mythology overlapped with Hindu mythology.
+Akshobhya, for example, acquires a fierce Tantric form that is reminiscent of the fierce form of the Hindu god Mahākāla; in this form he became known by the Buddhist names Heruka, Hevajra, or Samvara.
+He is known in Japan in this guise as Fudō ("Imperturbable").
+The Hindu god Bhairava, a fierce bull-headed divinity, was adopted by Tantric Buddhists as Vajrabhairava.
+Also called Yamāntaka ("Slayer of Death") and identified as the fierce expression of the gentle Mañjuśrī, he was accorded quasi-Buddha rank.